Chapter 1:

 “I didn’t know he lived down town.”

 “Sure is taking Vernon a while to make it back.
 I wonder what’s taking him…” An odd feeling suddenly overwhelmed Nicolaus.
-His thoughts became muddied as if they were being forcedly overwritten!
+Cold and murky sensations claimed his mind and overwrote all the thoughts in his head!

 “He-hey Spike…” Katie called out.
 “I don’t…feel too good.”
-She slid down onto the floor with her hand covering her face.
+She slid down onto the floor with a hand covering her face.

 “S-Same…” Voices began echoing in their minds.
 They were the voices of a little girl and a bunch of indistinguishable murmurs.
-Laughing, singing, crying, screaming, pleading, they echoed louder and louder until they became unbearable.
+Laughing, singing, crying, screaming, pleading, they echoed louder and louder becoming unbearable!
 “Ugh…shit…!”
-Nicolaus held his head in-between his hands, tightening his grip until his finger nails dug into his scalp!
+Nicolaus held his head in-between his hands, tightening his grip, with finger nails digging into his scalp!

 “Spike, are you hearing this too?!”
 On the floor lay Katie, clutching her head as the sound grew so intense it became painful!